reiver/article-20250227/README.md

 The answer is _not_ a simple "_yes_" or "_no_".

-I think the TL;DR answer is — _no_ Bluesky is _not_ decentralized yet, **but** it looks like it might be at the start of decentralizing — but it still has a long way to go before it gets there.
+I think the TL;DR answer is — _no_ Bluesky is _not_ decentralized yet, **but** it looks like Bluesky might be at the start of decentralizing — but it still has a long way to go before it gets there.

-For those that don't want a more detailed answer, you can stop reading here.
-For those who do want a more detailed answer, keep reading.

-Is Bluesky actually decentralized?

-It depends.
-It depends on whether you mean _right now_, or in a future that hasn't happened yet and we cannot be certain about.
-It depends on whether you mean theoretically, or in practice.
-It also depends on what you mean by "_Bluesky_".

-"_Bluesky_" versus "_The ATmosphere_" —

-Just like the broader social-media network that Mastodon and Meta's Threads are part of it called the **Fediverse** — the broader social-media network that Bluesky is part of is called the **ATmosphere**.
-Many people will just call this (the _ATmosphere_) "_Bluesky_".
-But, when we are trying to answer the question — _is Bluesky actually Decentralized_ — being specific about which of the multiple things called "_Bluesky_", that we are talking about, matters.

-"_Bluesky_" versus "_bksy.app_" —

-...

-"_Bluesky_" versus "_bksy.social_" —

-...

-"_Bluesky_" versus "_Bluesky PDS_" —

-...

-"_Bluesky_" versus "_Bluesky Firehose Reply_" —

-...

-"_Bluesky_" versus "_Bluesky AppView_" —

-...

-...

-So, is Bluesky's ATmosphere decentralized?

-...

-...

-...
+And, some things about Bluesky and the way peopole use it will probably have to change to make it happen.

+For example, the `bsky.app` web-based application and the official Bluesky mobile apps be cannot the only front-end the vast majority of people use — not only do their needs to be alternatives, but users actually have to use them.
+Developers cannot only rely on the AppView that the Bluesky team provides — there need to be alternative AppViews, and better — perhaps better, developers should create their own AppViews.
+Developers cannot solely rely on the Firehose Relay provided by the Bluesky team — alternatives need to exist, not just in theory, but in practice.